jonckvanderkogel/energy-simulator/README.md

 docker compose up -d
 ```

-## Configure contract information
+## Configure your specific information
 Next, you need to set your config in application.yml.
+There are a few values you need to configure.

 You need to set the prices for a fixed contract:

 ```yaml
 contract: